The Book of the Week is “This Just In, What I Couldn’t Tell You On TV” by Bob Schieffer, published in 2003.

 The author later changed his mind when he saw how extremely inefficient it was to have tens of U.S. troops searching for one or two Viet Cong guerrillas per day in rural areas.
 He also saw how the teenage South Vietnamese would-be ragtag soldiers recruited by the Americans, refused to help the U.S fight.
 Stateside, he was sent to cover countless anti-war protests.
 At that time, protestors were expressing their feelings about a super-controversial situation in their country that was a matter of life-and-death.

-In 1966, the author started to anchor TV news in Forth Worth.
+In 1966, the author started to anchor TV news in Fort Worth.
 At the time, the screening of primitive newsreels was the norm.
 Next came CBS radio news in Washington, D.C. in 1969.
 Washington’s real beats consisted of the White House, State Department, Pentagon and Capitol Hill.
 Schieffer’s station chief expected his news gatherers to be on call 24/7, so CBS became the network that covered the government best.

 However, President Richard Nixon held sway over the FCC.
 Negative news about the president was censored, because the agency had the power to revoke the licenses of TV stations.